 - A reference number (if available)

-The information that is provided on the documents includes identifying information of all parties involved in the accident and any witnesses to the accident – including but not limited to
+The information that is provided on the documents includes but is not limited to:

 - Full names